 This setting defines which apps will be able to sign-in and send emails on your behalf.

-You can specific permissions on an app-by-app basis, but you should note that “Classic Windows applications” will not show up on this list.
-This means Outlook and other email apps installed outside of the Windows Store will act according to their individual settings.
+You can specify permissions on an app-by-app basis, but you should note that “Classic Windows applications” will not show up on this list.
+This means Microsoft Outlook and other email apps installed outside of the Windows Store will act according to their settings.
 In this case, please see your email client for further notification and privacy settings.

 As with Call History, making alterations to this setting could cause some of your installed apps to behave differently.

 This page defines which applications can access your tasks.

 Turn this setting off if you do not want apps to access tasks set in other programs or anywhere else on your system.

 This page contains privacy settings for your SMS or MMS Messaging services (not to be confused with online messaging services, like Slack, and so on).